lauraminter/seattle-kids/README.md

 The best model we were able to make used the population and 5-year lag of population to predict total enrollment.
 This model had an R2 of 0.913 and an RMSE of 846 for unseen data.
 This represents a factor of 5 decrease from the RMSE for the null model (average).
 The model explains 91% of the variation in the enrollment using just two pieces of population data: current population and 5-year lagged population.

+## Results

+Density is a complex variable that is related to boundary definitions for the urban centers and villages.
+This makes it impractical to use for modeling.
+The most dense UCVs do not necessarily have high density of children.
+Dense UCVs have historically not had high density of children but have seen immense growth in child populations in the last 10 years.

+The relationships between Seattle Public Schools and the urban centers and villages is complex and varies across the city.
+UCVs in the wealthier parts of town appear to have explicit carveouts to allow the UCV and its entire catchment to attend the same school.
+UCVs in less wealthy portions of town are split across different schools.
+When these split UCVs see growth in child population the increase in enrollment is split across a variety of schools, meaning that an individual schools are not as strongly affected.
+While this may help balance school enrollments it indicates that the schools are not considering it as a community.

+Modeling total enrollment with just current population explains 69% of the variation from an average model.
+Modeling total enrollment with current population and the 5-year lagged population explains 91% of the variation.
+This supports the notion that birth data can be helpful in determining future enrollment as used by the Seattle Public School as 5-year is the age gap between birth and typical school enrollment.

 ## Recommendations